Testimony of Rachel Metz, Research and Data Manager

 Council of the District of Columbia

 Good morning, Councilmember Gray and members of the Committee on Health.
-Thank you for the opportunity to address the Council as it reviews the Fiscal Year 2021 performance of the Department of Health.
+Thank you for the opportunity to address the Council as it reviews the proposed Fiscal Year 2022 budget for the Department of Health.
 I am Rachel Metz, Research and Data Manager of DC Action.